 Unless the house is the goal of the walk.
 Then it continues to grow in size, in detail, in magnificence, until one is examining it from the front lawn.
-Maybe next one mounts the steps and passes over the threshold; or peel away for refreshments or lunch – on this tour the more frequent course, given that arrival follows a country walk of an hour or two or three.
+Maybe next one mounts the steps and passes over the threshold; or peels away for refreshments or lunch – on this tour the more frequent course, given that arrival follows a country walk of an hour or two, or three.

-This tour includes some of the greatest houses in the country, outstanding representatives of their period, laden with treasures – Haddon, Hardwick, Chatsworth, Sudbury and Kedleston.
+This tour includes some of the greatest houses in the country, outstanding representatives of their period, laden with treasures – Haddon, Hardwick, Chatsworth, and Kedleston.
 Tissington also features, for contrast but also for its intrinsic delight.

 are within the boundaries of this, the oldest National Park in Britain.
 Most consists of rumpled hills and their covering of little green fields, dry stone walls, deciduous trees and a dense population of cattle and sheep.
 There are only occasional hints of moorland.

 Landscaped parks are another feature, with their carefully composed arboreal clumps syncopated with grassy hillsides, serpentine lakes and grand avenues.
 River valleys provide another pleasure.
 Romantic poets delighted in Dovedale, for over two hundred years one of the most famous walks in the world.
 Wordsworth explored the valley as a young man and crystallised his recollections many years later in The Prelude: ‘In summer, making quest for works of art, / Or scenes renowned for beauty, I explored / That streamlet whose blue current works its way / Between romantic Dovedale’s spiry rocks’.

-Price – per person
+Price, per person

-Two sharing: £2,180.
-Single occupancy: £2,350.
+Two sharing: £2,830.
+Single occupancy: £3,105

 The Cavendish Hotel, Baslow: located on the Chatsworth Estate it has been an inn for centuries.
 All bedrooms have good views and elegant décor with original artwork.
-Single rooms are doubles for sole use.
+(4-stars) Single rooms are doubles for sole use.

 Between 10 and 22 participants.